Lightnet/vangunjs/README.md

 # Information:
   Rebuild from other project for gun.js sea.js for minimal chat messages.
 ES6 module javascript.
 Working on nodejs and bun.js (N/A)

+  By using the [vanjs](vanjs.org) to reduce html set up.
+To create user interface in javascript module browser.
+I use jquery before.
+So it almost but it has more features.

 # Features:
  * UI